Azure/Well-Architected-Reliability-Assessment/README.md

 ## Getting Started

 ### Requirements

+These are the requirements for the collector.
+Requirements for the analyzer and report will be added in the future.

 - PowerShell 7.4
 - Azure PowerShell Module
   - If you don't have the Azure PowerShell module installed, you can install it by running the following command: